jefftranter/raspberrypi/gpio-board/README.md

 ## ASSEMBLY

 All parts are through hole, not surface mount.
 Note that the GPIO connector mounts on the bottom (non silk-screened) side of the board.
 The LEDs must be oriented correctly.
-Most LEDs have a flat side which should be lined up to match the symbol on the silscreen.
+Most LEDs have a flat side which should be lined up to match the symbol on the silkscreen.
 Make sure all component leads are cut flush to the bottom of the board after soldering so they don't short anything when the board is installed on a Raspberry Pi.

 ## SOFTWARE